mynodebtc/mynode_docs/docs/bitcoin/manage.md

 # Managing Bitcoin

 Bitcoin runs automatically when MyNode starts.
-By clicking on the "Manage" button under Bitcoin on the home page, you can view the current state of Bitcoin daemon and interact with it.
+By clicking on the "Manage" button under Bitcoin on the home page, you can view the current state of the Bitcoin blockchain and your node, and interact with your node.
 You can also reach the page by pointing to **\<MYNODE-IP\>/bitcoind**

 <center>
   <img src="/images/bitcoin/bitcoin-status-1.png" alt="Bitcoin tile">